andyrobinson/ard-nav/README.md

 ## Standards

-* All rotary measurements are in degrees, either as integers (default) or doubles (only where needed)
+* All rotary measurements are in degrees, either as integers (default) or doubles (only where needed) - see the uangle and angle types below
 * Clockwise increments are always positive, Anticlockwise are negative (sail, rudder, wind direction)
 * For calculations other than latitude/longitude to the nearest whole degree is sufficient
 * All linear measurements are in metres